 Personal boundaries set the "tone" for the relationship between you and your caregivers.
-Caregiving relationships are complex because you have to have help, and you may need very personal care.
+Caregiving relationships are complex because you need help, and you may need very personal care.
 It can be hard to have family members or loved ones in that role.
-You feel vulnerable, even while you are grateful for their support.
+You can feel vulnerable, even while you are grateful for their support.